-Michael Lawson has been passionate about everything to do with beer since he was in his early teens.
+Michael Lawson has been interested in everything beer since he was in his early teens.
 It began in 1976 with a beer can collection.
-The then 13 years-old would torture his father by having him buy and drink the worst beer possible just for the can.
-In his twenties, home brewing became a serious hobby until his new wife put the kibosh on brewing indoors because the smell permeated all the furniture and drapes.
-For a short time, Lawson detoured from craft beer and ventured into the snobby wine crowd.
+He would torture his father by having him buy and drink the worst beer possible just for the can.
+In his twenties, he was a home brewer.
+At least he was until his new wife put the kibosh on brewing indoors.
+It seems that she didn’t like that the sweet smell of freshly brewed beer permeated all the upholstered furniture and drapes.
+For a short time, Lawson detoured from craft beer and ventured into the snobby world of wine.
 He was known to friends as “Obi-Wine Kenobi.”
-However, the second wave of craft beer that launched in the mid to late 90’s recaptured his interest in beer.
+However, the second wave of craft beer that launched in the mid to late 90’s recaptured his interest in craft beer.

 Like a lot of bad ideas, popsonhops began over a few too many beers.
-The original idea was born at the Cloverleaf Tavern on MBA night (master of beer appreciation).
-The plan was that three craft beer loving friends, John, Craig, and Michael would swap beer each month.
+The original idea was born at the Cloverleaf Tavern on MBA night (Master of Beer Appreciation).
+The plan was that three craft beer loving friends, John, Craig, and Lawson would swap beer each month.
 Each would write their opinion and in no time they’d have people sending them free beer.

 The name was easy as they were all fathers of young children and a play on words made sense.
 Besides, the name was available as a URL.
-Actually, the name hop daddies was also considered.
+The name hop daddies was also considered.

-While John and Craig opted out of writing, Michael continues to enjoy writing about his experiences.
+While John and Craig opted out of writing, Lawson continues to enjoy writing about his experiences.
 Since he has a short memory, it also helps him avoid duplicating the same beer buying mistakes.